kisakova/documentation/completeReference/Advanced/dataManagement/index.rst

 How Data Is Organized
 ---------------------

 The customer relationship management process requires us to collect and process huge amounts of information.
-OroCRM is designed to do this in the most efficient and convenient way possible.
+OroCommerce is designed to do this in the most efficient and convenient way possible.

 The system organizes information according to Entities, Records, and Properties.
 An **Entity** is a collection